UtherII/utherii.github.io/README.md

 ### Questions:
  - What kind of doc do we want to support ?
    - Markdown files seems obvious since there is already markdown support in rustdoc
-   - Link to documentation page of websites might be opened in a iframe (maybe sandboxed ?)
+   - Link to documentation page on websites would be convenient.
+It might be opened in a iframe (maybe sandboxed ?)
-   - Handling mdBooks might be more complex, but it seems interesting since it a pretty common format to write guides in the Rust community.
+   - Handling mdBooks might be more complex, but it seems interesting since it is a pretty common format to write guides in the Rust community.
 The Rust source already include multiple mdbook and some of them are referenced in the stdlib doc-comments.
+ - Should we :
+   - always integrate the doc?
+It feels nicer to me, but might not match perfectly how some existing documentations are organized
- - Should we fully integrate, open in a new browser window or offer both options.
+   - just open in the doc in a new window? (easier)
+   - offer the choice with and `integrated = false` parameter on the attribute.
+If so, what should be the default ?
 ### What's in the prototype:
  - The prototype has a "The Book" entry, but nothing happens yet when you click on it

 ## Top-bar to scroll directly to the desired section
 ### What:
- - Every item has a header with the most basic informations(mostly just it's name and path) and a top bar that point the different sections of the documentation : Description, Summary, Details and Source.
-The content of those section is detailed above
+ - Every item has a small header that stay on top while scrolling.
+I contains the most basic informations about the currently selected item and a top bar that point the different sections of the documentation : Description, Summary, Details and Source.
- - The items with no sub-item (functions, constants, ...) will not get the Summary and Detail sections.
+ - The items with no sub-item (functions, constants, ...) will only get the Description and Source sections.
 ### Why:
- - Move quickly to a section from anywhere in the page.
+ - The bar allow to move quickly to a section from anywhere in the page.
 It is particularly useful to :
    - go directly to the summary, if you are looking for a method and don't need the general description.
    - go back instantly to the description or summary when browsing the details or the source.
 ### Details: